 Enhanced caching capabilities – Drupal leads in terms of page loading efficiency and speed thanks to BigPipe and other caching optimization modules.

-Responsive design – whether a visitor to your website is using a smartphone, tablet or desktop, Drupal 8’s out-of-the-box responsive web design scales and modifies to fit their screens.
+Responsive design – whether a visitor to your website is using a smartphone, tablet or desktop, Drupal 8’s responsive web design that comes out-of-the-box scales and modifies to fit their screens.

 Social media modules – easily connect online customers to your Twitter and Facebook social media feeds from your website with one of Drupal’s several social media integrations modules.